 When you’re moving multiple layers around your design canvas, you may run into instances where you need a layer equal distance between those other layers.
 In the past, this would have been a guessing game, but now when you’re moving a layer in between other layers, a purple snap gap will appear to show you when you’ve achieved equal distance.

-Not only this, but if you enable Display Distances, the snap gap will also show the exact amount of pixels between those layers (indicated by purple numbers in the middle of the snap gaps), so you can be more meticulous in your layer placement than ever.
+Not only this, but if you enable Display Distances (which we'll talk about below), the snap gap will also show the exact amount of pixels between those layers, indicated by purple numbers in the middle of the snap gaps.
+This way, you can be more meticulous in your layer placement than ever.

 Precise Pixel Measurements

 Any time the blue and purple snap lines appear, it means you’ve aligned your layers in some way.
 That could mean the edges line up between layers or the design canvas itself.
 You’ll now notice that if you enable Display Distances, numbers appear along with the snap lines to show the pixel distance between all of the coordinates.